 Postgraduate Diploma in Health Sciences in Infant, Child and Adolescent Mental Health

-The Postgraduate Diploma in Health Sciences (PGDipHSc) in Infant, Child and Adolescent Mental Health is designed for graduates in medicine, nursing, occupational therapy, psychology, or social work who are wishing to further develop their skills and knowledge in this field.
+The Postgraduate Diploma in Health Sciences (PGDipHSc) in Infant, Child and Adolescent Mental Health is designed for graduates in nursing, medicine, occupational therapy, psychology or social work who are currently employed in infant, child and adolescent mental health services in New Zealand and are wishing to further develop their skills and knowledge in this field.
 Areas of focus include child and adolescent development, psychopathology, assessment and case studies.

 Programme regulations